Thrifting for homeware and furniture is a fantastic way to infuse your home with

 Inspiration: Browse online for ideas.
 Annie Sloan’s blog and inspiration archives are

-full of creative projects to get your ideas flowing (Annie Sloan) (Annie Sloan).
+full of creative projects to get your ideas flowing (Annie Sloan) (Annie Sloan). - Negotiating and Budgeting

 Set a Budget: Know how much you’re willing to spend before you start shopping.